 - What are the challenges with clients who give you manual GST invoices?

 The country has moved into GST regime.
 As tax consultants, there are lot of laws and articles to read, several discussions to participate in, and many thoughts crossing your minds.
 GST will no doubt change the way business is done in India.
 How has it impacted the life of a tax consultant?
-To know more about this first let’s understand the details required in GST returns.

 Details required at invoice level

-Now as we have identified timeline for GST returns, let us understand details that are required at invoice level to provide GST returns:
+Let us understand details that are required at invoice level to provide GST returns:

 - Individual tax-rate-wise break up of taxable value.